The Perfectly Maintained Summer Garden

 A hosepipe is an essential piece of equipment in most gardens.
 With the right fittings, a hose can be used efficiently without wasting water.
-The Flopro Acqua Gun, for example, can be used as a sprinkler for the vegetable path and to gently irrigate newly sown seeds.
+Read more in our Guide to Watering.

 Prepare for dry spells with some simple water conservation ideas.
 To keep soil moist, add pot toppers or gravel pebbles to pots and containers and a layer of mulch to your beds and borders.
-Gro-Sure Smart Ground Cover is a great product that provides better cover than traditional bark, keeping soil moist as well as giving borders a makeover.
 For hanging baskets, add water-retaining crystals.

 A great water-saving product to invest in is a water butt if you don’t already have one.
 These can be your saviour during prolonged dry spells, as well as being economically and environmentally friendly.